 My typical day on the Camino de Santiago started at about 6 am.
-I was a mature student before hiking on the Camino de Santiago for the first time; at that time I would have been doing well if I was awake before 9 am, (I had got into student life and loved it).
-So six in the morning was initially shocking, however, I easily got used to the early morning.
+I was a mature student before hiking on the Camino de Santiago for the first time; at that time, I would have been doing well if I was awake before 9 am (I had gotten into student life and loved it).
+So six in the morning was initially shocking.
+However, I easily got used to the early morning.

 At home, I would not leave the house in the morning without having a shower.
 This is a luxury that is not available while staying in hostels or albergues.
-The only time I was able to have a shower before starting my walking was the few nights I stayed in a pension, (B&B).
+The only time I could shower before starting my walking was the few nights I stayed in a pension, (B&B).
 Being a bit smelly is just a fact of life for pilgrims using albergues on the Camino.

 So given my aversion to mornings at the time, I would often be the last to leave the Albergue in the morning, about 6.45 or 7.00 am.
 Many albergues close in the morning at 7.30 or 8 am, though this is changing slightly due to the high number of private hostels.

 Then simply walk.
 I did not hurry and walked at my pace.
-Some days I walked with other pilgrims, sometimes on my own.
+Some days I walked with other pilgrims, and sometimes, on my own.

-Then perhaps an afternoon sleep for an hour, read, or chat with pilgrims, some that I might not have seen for a day or so.
-It was surprising that I could sleep for an hour in the afternoon and then easily sleep again at 10 pm.
+Then perhaps an afternoon sleep for an hour, reading or chatting with pilgrims, some of them whom I might not have seen for a day or so.
+Surprisingly, I could sleep for an hour in the afternoon and then easily sleep again at 10 pm.

-Sometimes some pilgrims need help, help fixing blisters, advice on how to care for very hot feet, (a basin of very cold water for 20min, great).
+Sometimes some pilgrims need help, help to fix blisters and advice on how to care for very hot feet (a basin of very cold water for 20min works great).

 Then get up and do it all again.
-I could do with a few of these typical days, especially after the last year.
+I could do with a few of these typical days right now, especially after the last year.
 Buen Camino.